lucidsolns/tf-proxmox-cacti-cyan/README.md

 - persistent disk images can be created (perhaps this could also be done with Telmate/proxmox)
 - no template VM is required, the Flatcar Linux image is used directly
 - the setup for disks is cleaner and simpler
+- with both Proxmox, Flatcar Linux and bpg/Proxmox having first class support for virtiofs, this becomes a viable option for some lower performance filesystem

 # Known issues